HTTP Security Headers for Website

 Strict-Transport-Security (HSTS)

-HTTP Strict Transport Security abbreviated as HSTS is the header that ensures server and browser communication takes place using HTTPS protocol and not HTTP.
-It helps reducing the risk of man-in-middle attacks.
+HTTP Strict Transport Security, abbreviated as HSTS, is a header that ensures server and browser communication takes place using the HTTPS protocol and not HTTP.
+It helps reduce the risk of man-in-the-middle attacks.
 HSTS header can be added in htaccess like this:

 Header set Strict-Transport-Security: max-age=31536000; includeSubDomains;